Malcolm Brogdon: College career

-Brogdon, a top 100 recruit, committed to Virginia over offers from Arkansas, Georgia, and Notre Dame.
+Brogdon, a top 100 recruit, committed to Virginia out of Greater Atlanta Christian School over offers from Arkansas, Georgia, and Notre Dame.

 Brogdon redshirted his sophomore year after suffering a serious foot injury the prior season.
 He was known as one of the top contributors to the team's successful 2013–14 and 2014–15 seasons.
 In the 2013–14 season, Brogdon averaged 12.7 points, 5.4 rebounds, and 2.7 assists per game.
 In 2014–15, he was named as a consensus second-team All-American, as well as the first-team All-ACC and ACC Co-Defensive Player of the Year.

 As a senior at Virginia in 2015–16, Brogdon was named to the 35-man midseason watchlist for the Naismith Trophy, and earned numerous prestigious awards, including ACC Player of the Year, ACC Defensive Player of the Year, first-team All-American, and a finalist for the Naismith Award.
 Brogdon graduated from Virginia with a B.A. degree in history in 2015 and an M.P.P. degree in 2016.
 His college jersey number, 15, was retired on February 20, 2017.